kcp-dev/kcp/docs/content/concepts/braindump.md

 that this owner can only see the objects belonging to the same export, again, identified by the identity hash string.
 To make sure this is safe and nothing leaks, the identity hash is part of the key in the storage.
-So while on the Viya, when you do requests against the workspace, you will just use the resource name asyncq, but the binding carries the identity hash, and the system will make sure that the data, the objects are stored in the key which has identity hash as part of it.
+So while on the wire, when you do requests against the workspace, you will just use the resource name as-is, but the binding carries the identity hash, and the system will make sure that the data, the objects are stored in the key which has identity hash as part of it.
 That way, if we come back to the wildcard request, that way we can make sure that the owner of the export can see all objects in all logic clusters